bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The way up Mount Nestor comprises a short bike ride, a long slog, and a few minutes of scrambling near the summit.
 The views, which included the cyan waters of Spray Lakes, didn't kick in until we climbed out of the gully and onto the south ridge.

 From the closed gate, Dinah and I biked 8.0 km and not the 13.4 km according to the guidebook.
-The difference can probably be accounted for if one were to start at the seasonal gate reached just after crossing the dam.
+The difference can probably be accounted for if one starts at the seasonal gate reached just after crossing the dam.
 In any event, our bike ride took just over 30 minutes.

 The trailhead wasn't well marked: a bush hid a cairn on the right side of the road, but the drainage on the left was noticeable.
 Dinah and I stashed our bikes and headed up the trail.
-Within minutes the trees gave way well enough to see clear to the descent trough straight ahead.
-The ascent gully breaks to the left and we decided to take it.
+Within minutes, the trees gave way to reveal the descent trough straight ahead.
+The ascent gully broke to the left, and we decided to take it.

 We followed a vague trail worn into the grassy floor of the gully, but it soon led to loose rock.
 Eventually the gully swung to the right and we could see the false summit.
 After passing under "the rocky crest of the ridge," we gained the ridge on our left and followed it to a false summit.